IIIF/api/source/api/presentation/3.0/index.md

 Content resources are associated with the Canvas via Web Annotations.
 Content that is to be rendered as part of the Canvas _MUST_ be associated by an Annotation with the "painting" `motivation`.
 These Annotations are recorded in the `items` of one or more Annotation Pages, referred to in the `items` array of the Canvas.
 Annotations that do not have the "painting" `motivation` _MUST NOT_ be in pages referenced in `items`, but instead in the `annotations` property.

-Content that is derived from the Canvas, such as a transcription of text in an image or the words spoken in an audio representation, _MUST_ be associated by an Annotation with the "transcribing" `motivation`.
+Content that is derived from the Canvas, such as a transcription of text in an image or the words spoken in an audio representation, _MUST_ be associated by an Annotation with the "supplementing" `motivation`.
 Annotations _MAY_ have any other `motivation` as well.
-Thus content of any type may be associated with the Canvas via a "painting" annotation meaning the content is part of the Canvas, a "transcribing" annotation meaning the content is from the Canvas but not necessarily part of it, or an Annotation with another `motivation` meaning that it is somehow about the Canvas.
+Thus content of any type may be associated with the Canvas via a "painting" annotation meaning the content is part of the Canvas, a "supplementing" annotation meaning the content is from the Canvas but not necessarily part of it, or an Annotation with another `motivation` meaning that it is somehow about the Canvas.

 A Canvas _MUST_ have a rectangular aspect ratio (described with the `height` and `width` properties) and/or a `duration` to provide an extent in time.
 These dimensions allow resources to be associated with specific regions of the Canvas, within the space and/or time extents provided.
 Content _MUST NOT_ be associated with space or time outside of the Canvas's dimensions, such as at coordinates below 0,0, greater than the height or width, before 0 seconds, or after the duration.
 Content resources that have dimensions which are not defined for the Canvas _MUST NOT_ be associated with that Canvas by an Annotation with the "painting" motiviation.
 For example, it is valid to use a "painting" Annotation to associate an Image (which has only height and width) with a Canvas that has all three dimensions, but it is an error to associate a Video resource (which has height, width and duration) with a Canvas that does not have all three dimensions.
 Such a resource _SHOULD_ instead be referenced with the `rendering` property, or by Annotations with a `motivation` other than "painting" in the `annotations` property.